There are tons of ways to get around Saigon.

 ^See!
 That guy is driving down a one way road the wrong way!
 Accident waiting to happen.

 But my cousins were set on it, so on our second day in Saigon we made it a mission to rent motorbikes.

 Our rental place of choice was Loi Dat Tourism.
 It was conveniently located on Ph?m Ng?
 Lão (near the McDonald’s, not far from Ben Thanh) and their price was good.

 The first bike cost 150,000 dong and each bike after that only cost 120,000.
 That’s just $6-7 a day.

 We started with one bike so we could take turns and decide if we were comfortable driving.
-Anna went first and did really well (although she had almost crashed the bike she test drove the day before!).
+Anna went first and did really well (although she had almost crashed the bike she test drove the day before!
+At the time I was worried that we would have to get a lawyer who knew what to do when a motorcycle T-bones a car!).
 When it was my turn I chickened out and asked James to drive me around the park so I could get a feel for the route.
 We did a quick loop, with me on the back, then he handed over the keys.

 My heart was pounding but I decided to just go for it.
 I don’t know why I was so worried the bike would be hard to balance.
 That turned out to be the easy part.
 Once I got out there it was just like crossing the street, and the flow of traffic didn’t seem as intimidating when I became a part of it.
 But the little loop around the park felt so long when I drove it by myself.